Best commuter bike helmets: Safe and stylish options for getting to and from work

 Reasons to avoid

 Often the lighting that's integrated into a helmet isn't that bright.
-The point is to add a bit of visibility but it's not meant to be truly eye searing.
-Unit1 is a bit different.
+The point is to add a bit of visibility but it's not meant to be truly eye-searing.
+Unit 1 is a bit different.
 The helmet includes a full 500 lumens of onboard lighting and there's both a front and rear LED strip plus a big, configurable via app, lighting matrix under the fabric at the rear of the helmet.
 When you slow down, sensors in the helmet know it and they signal that you are braking.
-You can also purchase optional bar mounted turn signals to add even visibility for other road users.
+You can also purchase optional bar-mounted turn signals to add even more visibility for other road users.
 Both pieces charge via USB-C and the helmet has an 1850 mAh battery with up to 10 hours of battery life depending on use.

 When choosing a version of this helmet, you will find four colour options.
-Those colours grace an ABS outer shell which add a bit of day to day resistance, plus the fabric rear.
+Those colours grace an ABS outer shell which adds a bit of day-to-day resistance, plus the fabric rear.
 The fabric rear does include special coatings to resist water and stains but it is worth noting that it will never be as easy to keep clean as the rest of the helmet.
-Other nice features are the magnetic buckle that's easier to use than the normal clip and MIPS (though there's no Virginia Tech testing).
+Other features I like are the magnetic buckle that's easier to use than the normal clip and MIPS (though there's no Virginia Tech testing).

 Read our full review of the Unit 1 Faro commuter bike helmet for more info.